 You would need to contact a local well-drilling company in order to determine prices for your area and decide if this is the right way to go.

 It’s also possible to drill your own well if you’re very handy.
 Check out the website howtodrillawell.com.

 Apart from drilling a well, let’s break it down into two options for off-grid water usage:

 If you’re lucky enough to own land for your log home that has a creek or pond on the property, or if you're alongside a lake or maybe even have a freshwater spring on your land this is ideal.
-This water can be easily piped to your small cabin, filtered and used for washing up, showering and flushing toilets.
-Bury a 1” PVC line that runs well under the water and include a suction strainer or filter on the inlet side.
+This water can be easily piped to your small cabin, filtered, and used for washing up, showering, and flushing toilets.
+Bury a 1” PVC line that runs well under the water and includes a suction strainer or filter on the inlet side.

 If you live in a cold climate where the water will freeze you should be able to stay underneath the ice level.
 Bury beneath the frost line and then insulate it where it exits the ground, all the way into your cabin.
 Include another finer screen prior to the pump inlet and purify the water before use.

 - Positive Displacement 3 Chamber Diaphragm Pump